LiveHelperChat/doc/docs/development/hosting-on-digitalocean.md

 ## Introduction

-While I'm waiting to be approved in [DititalOcean](https://m.do.co/c/09c74421e3c2) marketplace you can send me an e-mail to remdex@gmail.com with your account e-mail (So I'll know whom transfer a snapshot).
-Snapshot has to be accepted within 24 hours or I'll delete it.
+[DititalOcean](https://m.do.co/c/09c74421e3c2) let's you easily start preconfigured Live Helper Chat.

-DigitalOcean let's you easily start preconfigured Live Helper Chat.
+You can now easily host Live Helper Chat directly on DigitalOcean by using their marketplace https://marketplace.digitalocean.com/apps/live-helper-chat

 ## Requirements